TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Economy routes inherit the same authentication and idempotency requirements.
 - Base events routes inherit the same authentication and idempotency requirements.
 - Boatshop routes inherit the same authentication and idempotency requirements.
+- Camera routes inherit the same authentication and idempotency requirements.